How To Make DIY Decoupage Easter Eggs

 I hope you enjoyed these DIY Easter Egg tutorials.

 As you can tell, many options exist to create one-of-a-kind Decoupage Easter Eggs.
-You have to be cautious because this project can be slightly addicting.
+You have to be cautious because this project can be slightly addictive.
 LOL

 Resources

 Here are the resources for egg decoupage.
-Click (I) for details and the image to add to your cart.
+Click for details.

 Additional Decoupage Ideas